Submitted by admin on Thu, 01/11/2007 - 08:40.

 Nope!
 Molly has been around for a really long time.
 MDMA was first synthesized in the 1910s and first ingested by humans in the 1970s.
 There have been so many studies on MDMA’s effects as far as therapeutic treatments, harm reduction tips and trip reports.
 If we agree that most molly is MDMA mixed with stimulants, then people have been partying with molly (aka what used to be known as ecstasy) at parties since at least the 1980s!

 First time users and partiers new to the scene beware!
 If someone is selling at a party, they will always tell you that their stuff is bomb - they want you to buy it and you’re not likely to be able to find them in the crowd later in the night when you’re not feeling so happy about your high (or lack thereof)!
-Pure molly would be pure MDMA, but without using a MDMA purity test, there is no way a dealer can give you good idea of the purity of their Molly.
+Pure molly would be pure MDMA, but without using a MDMA purity test, (the purity test is not an identification test though, and is only useful after you've used another reagent test to confirm the presence of MDMA.
+The purity test also requires an acurate 20mg sample size for testing, so use a good scale!) there is no way a dealer can give you good idea of the purity of their Molly.
 Be cautious of any dealer who says their stuff is 97.65% pure or some other whacky specific number.
 Ask them how they know, where they buy their kits and follow up with your own purity tests!
 Try to build a good relationship with your dealer and buy before the party so that you have time to make sure you got exactly what you paid for by using a test kit (or worst case can test out a bit of it beforehand).
 Even if someone takes 100% pure MDMA, you’re still taking a drug and there are still risks.
 If it wasn’t cleaned properly when it was being produced then coming up and coming down can feel super rough.
 Start with a small dose to get a good idea of what the Molly you have feels like.
 There’s also nothing wrong with doing M that is just a bunch of speed if that’s what you like!
 Figuring out what you’re taking before you drop can help you make better decisions about whether or not to take it.

 However, sometimes the drugs being sold as Molly can have much higher risks, especially if mixed with alcohol or other drugs.
 Try to leave the mixing to the DJ and check in often with your friends about how you’re feeling.
 If you are mixing substances, it helps to have tried each substance by itself before combining them to try to minimize your chances of unexpected results.